rboxeur/mpv-i686-cross-compiling-MinGW32-Doc/index.rst

 	INFO All packages will be built inside ``SRCDIR=/TMP_MinGW32/sources`` folder and temporary installed in ``DESTDIR=/TMP_MinGW32/build``.
 A couple of packages are built using instruction from ``Arch``.

-	* These packages are self-extractable archives, generated using makeself
+	* These packages are self-extractable archives, generated using makeself (https://github.com/megastep/makeself). ``makeself`` aims at generating self-extractable package.

 Dlfcn (Win32) 1.1.2
 ----------------------